|Values are valid only on day of printing.|

 The following algorithms are available in Special Instructions:

 -Hemophilia Testing Algorithm

 Hemophilia B, factor IX deficiency, is an X-linked recessive bleeding disorder with an incidence of about 1 per 30,000 live male births.
 It occurs as a result of mutations in the factor IX (F9) gene.
-As many as one-third of hemophiliacs have no affected family members, reflecting a high mutation rate (ie, de novo mutations).
-Hemophilia B affects males; however, all male offspring from an affected male will be normal.
+As many as one-third of hemophiliacs have no affected family members, which reflects a high mutation rate in the F9 gene (ie, de novo mutations).
+Hemophilia B affects males.
+However, all male offspring from an affected male will be normal.
 Although all female offspring of affected males will be obligatory carriers, they rarely have symptomatic bleeding.
 In contrast, female offspring of female carriers of hemophilia B have a 50% chance of being carriers themselves and each male offspring has a 50% chance of being affected.